Findcoding/Color-Switch-Game/README.md

 ![cs_logo_text_dk](https://user-images.githubusercontent.com/69085143/149621883-662b6f78-4e15-49e4-9d70-74858466b7b0.png)

-A game made in Javafx where ball only touch different rotating obstacles that have same color.
+A game made in Javafx that includes animation, background music, and view leaderboards.
+To keep the game alive, a player has to move the ball up/down by pressing the up/down arrow so that the ball only touches different rotating obstacles with the same color. ..

+## Features to be added later:
+---
+1. Multiplayer mode.
+2. Save previous state of a game.

 ## Steps